Teacher Librarian Interview

 Interview with Dr. Mary Ann Harlan, lecturer at the San José State University School of Information

-We recently had the great privilege to interview Dr. Mary Ann Harlan from San José State University.
+We had the great privilege to interview Dr. Mary Ann Harlan from San José State University.
 Dr. Harlan has a more than a decade of experience serving as a teacher librarian.
-She is a recent graduate of the San José Gateway PhD program, an international doctoral program offered in partnership between the San José State University School of Information and Queensland University of Technology.
+She is a graduate of the San José Gateway PhD program, an international doctoral program offered in partnership between the San José State University School of Information and Queensland University of Technology.
 Her doctoral research examined how teens create and share online content, including films, visual artwork, music, and websites.
 Dr. Harlan is a lecturer at the San José State University School of Information.
 She teaches courses in the fully online Teacher Librarian program and the fully online Master of Library and Information Science (MLIS) program.
 She is also a San José State University School of Information alumna, with a Master’s Degree in Library and Information Science.

 Earlier in your career, you taught English at the middle school level.
 What prompted you to make the change to library science?
 Did you return to school to earn an additional degree or certification?